renovate-bot/khulnasoft-lab-_-AiExec/scripts/gcp/walkthroughtutorial.md

-# Deploy Langflow on Google Cloud Platform
+# Deploy Aiexec on Google Cloud Platform

 **Duration**: 45 minutes
 **Author**: [Robert Wilkins III](https://www.linkedin.com/in/robertwilkinsiii)

 ## Introduction

-In this tutorial, you will learn how to deploy Langflow on [Google Cloud Platform](https://cloud.google.com/) (GCP) using Google Cloud Shell.
+In this tutorial, you will learn how to deploy Aiexec on [Google Cloud Platform](https://cloud.google.com/) (GCP) using Google Cloud Shell.

 This tutorial assumes you have a GCP account and basic knowledge of Google Cloud Shell.
 If you're not familiar with Cloud Shell, you can review the [Cloud Shell documentation](https://cloud.google.com/shell/docs).